Ameba-AIoT/ameba-OTA-UI/README.md

    docker start ameba-OTA-UI
    ```

-7. If you need to rebuild the container (such as when updated in the OTA UI), use the `--no-cache` flag to rebuild it:
+7. If you need to rebuild the container (such as when updating the OTA UI), use the `--no-cache` flag to rebuild it:
    <pre><code>docker stop ameba-OTA-UI
    docker rm ameba-OTA-UI
    docker build <b>--no-cache</b> -t ameba-ota-ui ./